by Alemayehu G. Mariam

 intellectually astigmatic and stuck in their muddy colonialist pedagogical patch.
 They can see with eagle-eyed clarity the injustices perpetrated by whites against blacks, but they are hopelessly blind to the more heinous injustices they perpetrate against their own black people.
 They are stodgy, pudgy, and wedded to the old “colonialism-imperialism” paradigm with an abiding faith in the potency of the state.
 They lack vision and sit tight in their air-conditioned government offices, comfortable in their belief that the state can solve all of Africa’s problems.
 All the state needs is more power and more foreign aid.
 And they would ferociously defend their territory since that is what provides [us] with [our] wealth.
 (Hippos kill more people in Africa than any other animal.)
 They care less if the whole country collapses around them, but are content as long as their pond is secure… But now is not the time for the cheetahs to take over.
 They will be ripped up by the ornery and nasty Hippos.
 Rather, they should build up on their skills, strength and accumulate knowledge and wealth — in the private sector — while methodically draining the swamp of the Hippos.
 Soon, the [Hippos] will find themselves ‘homeless’ and then the Cheetahs can take over.

 The youth are the most dynamic segment in any society.
-Two of history’s evil men understood the importance of“Cheetah Generation” or the paralysis of the “Hippo Generation”. controlling and “owning” youth.
+Two of history’s evil men understood the importance of controlling and “owning” youth.
 Vladimir Lenin, the founder of the totalitarian Soviet state promised, “Give me just one generation of youth, and I’ll transform the whole world.”
 His counterpart in the Third Reich proclaimed, “He alone, who owns the youth, gains the future.”
 Both used their nations’ youths as cannon fodder to realize their warped vision of world domination.
 For the past decade, Ethiopia’s dictators have sought to buy the loyalty and allegiance of the country’s best and brightest.
 Most of the country’s university graduates have been held hostage to dictator Meles Zenawi’s corrupt neopatrimonial system.
 Zenawi has used various means to recruit, control, politicize and depoliticize the country’s youth.
 He has made economic survival impossible for the youth of the country except through membership in a syndicate palmed off as a political party.

 Now is the Time for Ethiopia’s Cheetah Generation to Lead the Way to National Reconciliation